Find and fix issues after adding your domain or DNS records in Office 365

 Services not working with your domain?

 We can help you track down issues with your domain's DNS setup.
 The domains troubleshooter in Office 365 will show you any records that need fixing, and exactly what the records need to be set to.
-This video shows you how, or you can follow step-by-step help (below the video) to fix the records at your registrar.

 Got your DNS set up correctly, but mail doesn't work in Outlook on your desktop?
 Check out the different mail flow scenarios you can have with Office 365 to make sure you've got things set up correctly for your business.
 Or get more troubleshooting help with email here: Fix Outlook problems.